 Scuba diving from Los Cabos extends much further than the beautiful canyon walls of the Cabo San Lucas marine reserve.
-Isla Cerralvo and it’s northerly sea lion colony ‘La reina’ is an idyllic paradise island that watches over the town of La Ventana on the East Cape – a very accessable day trip from Cabo.
+Cerralvo island and it’s northerly sea lion colony ‘La reina’ is an idyllic paradise island that watches over the town of La Ventana on the East Cape – a very accessable day trip from Cabo.

 Otherwise known as Jacques Cousteau Island (in honor of the famous ocean explorer who spent many years here observing the species-rich sea) divers and snorkelers who visit are often rewarded not only with jaw-dropping, solt-corals and tropical wildlife but with large aquatic animals passing by.
 You can even hope to find the elusive giant manta ray – an unpredictable encounter that has only been witnessed again recently in the last couple of years.
 The first time you ever see a giant manta ray is breathtaking.
 It’s sheer size and graceful beauty impresses even the most experienced divers.